 The oxygen that makes aquatic life possible does not form bubbles, nor is it the oxygen that is part of the H2O water molecule.
-It is separate O2 molecules that are dissolved in the water and invisible to our eyes.
+Rather, it is comprised of separate O2 molecules that are dissolved in the water and are invisible to our eyes.
 The oxygen concentration of most healthy streams is between 6 and 12 oxygen molecules per one million water molecules (mg/L).

 Oxygen dissolves in water by:

 - Atmospheric oxygen mixes into streams and lakes through diffusion and in areas of turbulence, such as riffles.

 - Aquatic plants release oxygen into the water during photosynthesis.

 There are variety of causes for change in dissolved oxygen concentrations:

 - Aquatic Life

 - Introduction to organic wastes

 Dissolved oxygen is important as all aquatic animals need it to breathe underwater.
 Furthermore, oxygen concentrations affect the behaviors of other chemicals in the water.

 The State of Utah has set minimum dissolved oxygen concentrations to protect fish and other aquatic animals.
 In addition, different species and different activities require different concentrations of oxygen.
 You can find the water quality standards as part of the Utah Administrative Code R 317-2.
 For more information on dissolved oxygen read Understanding Your Watershed: Dissolved Oxygen.